tlh45342/flask-example4/README.md

 # INTRODUCTION

 flask-example4 is a simple example flask app that uses authentication.
-This is not designed to be pretty, or clever per-se.
+This is not designed to be pretty, or clever.
 This is not nearly finished.

 - learning Flask.
 - kicking off your new project.